 Land Rover Defender review

-Despite being massively capable off the road, the Land Rover Defender is dated and left behind by modern 4x4s on it
+It's massively capable off the road but the Land Rover Defender is dated and far adrift of modern 4x4s in most other areas

-The Land Rover Defender is a British motoring legend with few equals.
-Only the original MINI, one of the most iconic British cars of all time – so much so, its much loved design has remained largely unchanged since its launch about 60 years ago.
+The mighty Land Rover Defender is a British motoring legend with few equals.
+Only the original MINI can really challenge its place in the hearts of the population, so much so, that its design has remained largely unchanged since it was launched about 60 years ago.

-What's more, the 2.2-litre engine feels dated now and while it returns a respectable 25-28mpg, its emissions range from 266g/km of CO2 to 295g/km - this means the Land Rover Defender is expensive to tax.
+What's more, the Defender's trusty 2.2-litre engine feels dated now.
+It returns only 25-28mpg and its emissions range from 266g/km of CO2 to 295g/km making the Land Rover Defender expensive to tax.

 All Defender models are basic - basic to the extent that airbags aren't even available as an option - so there's very little to go wrong.
 This means it'll go on forever, and as there's strong demand from urban and country types alike, it'll hold its value well.

 The Land Rover Defender is available in a wide range of body styles, the most popular of which are the short-wheelbase 90 model and the long-wheelbase 110 variant.
 There is also a Defender van, as well as the enormous 130 double cab pick up truck, as well as special editions, which include the X-Tech model and the three run-out edition mentioned above.